RESP withdrawal rules

 If we look at the example of Brandi’s RESP, CRA looks at all the money deposited by her mom ($36,000) as after-tax contributions and therefore any withdrawal of these contributions are not taxable on the way out of the RESP.
 When Mom originally put money into the RESP, there was no tax deduction and thus there is no tax on the way out.
 These withdrawals are called Post Secondary Education Payments (PSE).

-The government looks at the contributions as Mom’s money.
+The government looks at these contributions as Mom’s money.
 As a result, it is Mom who must request the withdrawal.
 Mom can have the money go into her bank account or the money can go directly to Brandi at Jessica’s request.
 There is no limit on the amount of PSE that can be withdrawn once the child goes to a qualifying post-secondary institution and the money does not have to be used directly for Brandi and her education.
 Mom can take out the $36,000 she put in any time she wants once Brandi is going to school and remember, there is no tax on the PSE.
+Even though some of the contributions were gifts from the grandparents, Jessica as the subscriber of the plan ultimately has control.

 Some withdrawals are taxed and restricted